xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 # Conclusion

 In this post, we created a prevision model for the internet size progression.
 No doubt it can be refined.
-Particularly considering that we only considered the "non-IPv4/24 routes" and "non-IPv6/48 routes" as a block.
+For example, we only considered the "non-IPv4/24 routes" and "non-IPv6/48 routes" as a block.
 Also because we advertised only subsequent /23s and /47s to create the "extra prefixes".
+Much better can be done here (hopefully by someone else ;)).
-So, it's important to take all this with a grain of salt.
+Take all this with a grain of salt.
 Also, if you are aware of more precise prediction models (with an evolution for individual prefix length), please let us know.
-In the lab, we simulated internet routing from 2020 to 2028 and we examined the use of each memory (LEM, LPM and when present, eTCAM).
+In the lab, we simulated internet routing from 2020 to 2028 and we examined each memory consumption (LEM, LPM and when present, eTCAM).
-The systems with external TCAM are clearly showing a ton of free space for internet and nothing specific should be done with them.
+The systems with external TCAM are clearly showing a ton of free space for internet, even in 8 years.
-The systems based on Jericho+ with large LPM can also be used for internet peering, but it's interesting to notice it may be required to disable the "host-optimized" mode in a couple of years (around 2024) to leverage the large size of the LPM and offer 4+ more years of growth.
+The systems based on Jericho+ with large LPM can also be used for internet peering, but it may be required to disable the "host-optimized" mode in a couple of years (around 2024) to leverage the large size of the LPM and offer 4+ more years of growth.

+Next episode: Jericho2.